chris-short/devopsish.com/content/post/091/index.md

 Seamlessly navigate between logs, metrics, and request traces for a clear view of all your systems.
 Visualize and alert on metrics in real-time with anomaly and outlier detection.
 [Try Datadog's full-stack monitoring for free](https://www.datadoghq.com/ts/tshirt-landingpage/?utm_source=Advertisement&utm_medium=Advertisement&utm_campaign=Devopsish-NewsletterTshirt) *SPONSORED*

 [**Tammy Butow.
 Alice Goldfuss.
 Bridget Kromhout.
 And you?**](https://www.oreilly.com/pub/cpc/167269)
-The O’Reilly Velocity Conference is returning to New York City, | September 30 - October 3—and the speaker lineup is bigger than ever.
+The O'Reilly Velocity Conference is returning to New York City, | September 30 - October 3—and the speaker lineup is bigger than ever.
 You'll learn from experts and practitioners like Tammy Butow (Principle SRE, Gremlin), Alice Goldfuss (Site Reliability Engineer, GitHub), Bridget Kromhout (Principal Cloud Developer Advocate, Microsoft), plus another 73 experts and thought leaders.
 And that's just the speakers.
 Velocity attendees are a pretty fascinating bunch, too.
 Don't miss this unique opportunity to discuss the latest in DevOps, Systems Engineering, and Infrastructure with those working on the front lines.

 Use code PCDEVOPSISH to save 25% on Platinum, Gold, Silver, and Bronze passes! *SPONSORED*